-In BC, we are not a regulated health profession which have colleges to protect the public and where the associations look after the practitioners.
-In Ontario,we have recently gained that designation and a college, and hopefully, that recognition of a regulated health profession will transition eventually throughout Canada.
+Kinesiologists in B.C. are working diligently towards being a regulated health profession which have colleges to protect the public and where the associations look after the practitioners.
+In Ontario, we've gained that designation and a college, and hopefully, the recognition of a regulated health profession will eventually spread throughout Canada.

 A Practicing Kinesiologist has a minimum of a 4 year degree in Exercise Science, Kinesiology or Human Kinetics and often multiple other related health, fitness and certifications where as the BCRPA courses include a very basic introduction to anatomy and kinesiology throughout a couple of weekends and limited practical evaluations.
 To gain membership with the BC Association of Kinesiologists we are required to have core courses that include anatomy and biomechanics and electives from related upper-level courses.

-Kinesiologists’ extended education and experience benefits the client because they will be able to provide you with safe, effective and current exercise/physical activity guidelines that take into account your current fitness level, injuries, and chronic diseases.
+A Kinesiologist’s extended education and experience benefits clients with medical conditions or injuries because they will be able to provide safe, effective and current exercise/physical activity guidelines that take into account the client's current fitness level, injuries, and chronic diseases.
 Personal Trainers' scope of practice extends to apparently healthy individuals with no apparent injuries or diseases.

 When to Choose a Kinesiologist